kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 ## Installing runtime {#installing-runtime}

-Since v1.6.0, Kubernetes has enabled the use of CRI, Container Runtime Interface, by default.
+To run containers in Pods, Kubernetes uses a
+{{< glossary_tooltip term_id="container-runtime" text="container runtime" >}}.

+By default, Kubernetes uses the
+{{< glossary_tooltip term_id="cri" text="Container Runtime Interface">}} (CRI)
+to interface with your chosen container runtime.

-Since v1.14.0, kubeadm will try to automatically detect the container runtime on Linux nodes by scanning through a list of well known domain sockets.
-The detectable runtimes and the socket paths, that are used, can be found in the table below.
+kubeadm automatically tries to detect the container runtime on Linux nodes by scanning through a list of well known domain sockets.
+The detectable runtimes and the socket paths that are tried are listed in the following table:

 | Runtime    | Domain Socket                    |
 |------------|----------------------------------|